 - (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - (2) If the notes priced today, J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$32.50 per \$1,000 principal amount note and would use a portion of that commission to allow selling concessions to other dealers of approximately \$20.00 per \$1,000 principal amount note.
-The concessions of approximately \$20.00 per \$1,000 principal amount note include concessions to be allowed to selling dealers and concessions to be allowed to any arranging dealer.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$32.50 per \$1,000 principal amount note and would use a portion of that commission to allow selling concessions to other affiliated or unaffiliated dealers of approximately \$22.50 per \$1,000 principal amount note.
 This commission includes the projected profits that our affiliates expect to realize, some of which may be allowed to other unaffiliated dealers, for assuming risks inherent in hedging our obligations under the notes.
-The actual commission received by JPMS may be more or less than \$20.00 and will depend on market conditions on the Pricing Date.
+The actual commission received by JPMS may be more or less than \$32.50 and will depend on market conditions on the Pricing Date.
 In no event will the commission received by JPMS, which includes concessions and other amounts that may be allowed to other dealers, exceed \$40.00 per \$1,000 principal amount note.
 See "Plan of Distribution (Conflicts of Interest)" beginning on page PS-95 of the accompanying product supplement no. 192-A-III.